Language

 How do I convert radians to degrees?

-A radian is the SI unit for measuring angles.
-It's defined as the angle at the center of a circle subtended by an arc equal in length to the radius.
-One full rotation (360°) equals 2π radians, approximately 6.283 radians.
+One radian is approximately 57.296° (exactly 180/π).
+A radian is the SI unit for angles, defined as the angle subtended by an arc equal in length to the circle's radius.
+A full turn of 360° equals 2π radians, about 6.283 radians.

 What is a gradian (gon)?

-A gradian (also called gon or grade) divides a right angle into 100 parts instead of 90.
-A full circle is 400 gradians.
-This makes certain calculations easier in surveying and civil engineering.
+A gradian — also called a gon or grade — divides a right angle into 100 parts instead of 90, so a full circle is 400 gradians.
+It simplifies some calculations in surveying and civil engineering.
+This converter treats gradian and gon as the same magnitude.

 What are arc minutes and arc seconds?

-These are subdivisions of a degree.
-One degree equals 60 arc minutes (′), and one arc minute equals 60 arc seconds (″).
-They're commonly used in astronomy for precise angular measurements and in geographic coordinates (latitude/longitude).
+They are subdivisions of a degree: one degree is 60 arc minutes (′), and one arc minute is 60 arc seconds (″).
+They are common in astronomy for precise angular measurements and in geographic coordinates such as latitude and longitude.

 Why do programming languages use radians?

-Most math libraries (JavaScript, Python, C++) use radians because they simplify calculus operations.
-The derivative of sin(x) is cos(x) only when x is in radians.
-Many formulas in physics and engineering also assume radians.
+Most math libraries in JavaScript, Python, and C++ expect radians because they simplify calculus — the derivative of sin(x) is cos(x) only when x is in radians.
+Many physics and engineering formulas also assume radians, so converting from degrees is a frequent step.

 What is a turn?

-A turn represents one complete rotation, equal to 360 degrees or 2π radians.
-It's intuitive for describing full rotations—"half a turn" is 180°, "quarter turn" is 90°.
+A turn is one complete rotation, equal to 360 degrees or 2π radians.
+It is intuitive for describing whole rotations — half a turn is 180° and a quarter turn is 90°.

 Are the conversion results accurate?

 Yes.
-The converter uses mathematically precise conversion factors.
-For irrational ratios (like degrees to radians which involves π), we use high-precision values to ensure accuracy for scientific and engineering applications.
+The converter uses mathematically precise conversion factors and high-precision values for irrational ratios like degrees to radians (which involve π), so results stay reliable for scientific and engineering work.

 Does this work offline?

-Once the page loads completely, all calculations happen in your browser with no internet connection required.
-However, you need to be online for the initial page load.
+Once the page has fully loaded, every conversion happens in your browser with no internet connection needed.
+You only need to be online for the initial page load.

 °